hexxone/TeleJelly/README.md

 If a Telegram-group is successfully linked to a TeleJelly-group, the bot will listen for chat events:

+- Telegram only sends the membership updates needed for automatic syncing when the bot is an administrator in that group.
 - User joins chat && `Sync Usernames` enabled -> User gets added to TeleJelly group automatically if he has a Username set.
 - User left chat && `Sync Usernames` enabled -> User gets removed from TeleJelly group automatically if he has a